schummLee/selfmade/README.md

 in 2017 this will create by auther of oroject wrest and here we can maintain thou standard function and add new ones i will keep reupdate and relay on this new account since 2019 i will intriduce the wfrest shortly
+The project, named "Advanced Data Structures Library (ADSLib)," is an open-source collection of efficient data structures implemented in both C++ and C. It aims to provide a comprehensive set of data structures for developers working on performance-critical applications.